Astragalus Root: Immunity Above All and The Powerful Benefits

 A 2013 study of astragalus did find that it had some strong antitumor activity to reckon with.
 What more, it was found that its anti-cancer qualities were in part due to its overall beneficial (and activating) effect on the immune system.

-IT COULD SUPPORT IMMUNE-RELATED ILLNESSES
+SUPPORT IMMUNE-RELATED ILLNESSES

 Cancers, viruses, and more may be the first things people think of when they think of immunity.
 But really, astragalus may be beneficial for immune problems—or immune-related illnesses—of all kinds.